LucaCanali/Miscellaneous/Spark_Notes/Spark_Parquet.md

   - [Enable matching schema columns by field id](#enable-matching-schema-columns-by-field-id)

-### Basic use of the DataFrame reader and writer with Parquet:
+### Basic use of the Apache Spark DataFrame reader and writer with Parquet:

 Data formats make an important part of data platforms.
 Apache Parquet is one of the preferred data file formats when using Apache Spark for data analysis.